1. All dogs attending our courses and workshops need to be vaccinated and microchipped and we may ask to see proof of this when you first attend.

 10. Places are limited on our courses and workshops as we prefer to have small classes where all handlers and dogs get the full help and attention they deserve.
 We therefore require a non refundable deposit of £10 to be paid at the time of booking via bank transfer or cheque.
 Your place will not be secured until the deposit has been received/cheque has cleared.
 The remaining balance is payable in full when you attend on the start date of the course or workshop and can be paid by cash, card or cheque.

 11. Refunds will only be given in exceptional circumstances for example loss or death of a dog or rehoming.
 In some circumstances we may be able to agree transfer of course fees paid for to a future course or workshop with the final decision being made by K9 Klass.

-12. We like to post photos of our courses and workshops on our Facebook page and website to promote our services, congratulate attendees on their achievements and allow attendees to see themselves in action with their dogs.
+12. We like to post photos of our courses and workshops on our Facebook page, website and Instagram to promote our services, congratulate attendees on their achievements and allow attendees to see themselves in action with their dogs.
 If you'd prefer not to have your photos and/or your dog's photos posted, please let us know.

 "We attended a 4 week recall class recently with our 8 month old Cockapoo.
 We learnt SO much and think Juanita is fantastic - all dogs respond to her.
 We will be looking out for other suitable courses in the future."